-Nonfiction reading will be incorporated into all types of reading since it is very prevalent on the End-of-Course exam.
+Nonfiction reading will be incorporated into all types of reading.

 Literary Criticism

 Literary theories will be discussed in length.
 Students will analyze The Book Thief based upon a particular literary theory (feminist, formalism, reader-response, Marxist, etc.). research peer revision teacher/student writing conferences craft first, second, and final drafts